Valley Nordkapp

 Background / history

-In the summer of 1959, university student Kenneth Taylor went to Igdlorssuit (now know as Illorsuit) to study the kayak and Inuit culture.
-While there Emanuele Korneiliussen built Ken a skin-on-frame kayak, and Ken brought the kayak back to Scotland.
+In the summer of 1959, Kenneth Taylor, then an anthropology student at Glasgow University, went to Igdlorssuit (now know as Illorsuit) to study the kayak and its place in Inuit culture.
+While there, Emanuele Korneiliussen built Ken a skin-on-frame kayak, and Ken brought the kayak back to Scotland.
+In October 2011, a link was posted to an illustrated article by Ken Taylor in which he describes his 1959 trip.
+As well as providing a superb historical document, this also reveals that the Innuit paddlers were using removable skegs on their traditional boats!

 The actual boat and other artifacts that Ken brought back still exist in the archive at Glasgow Museums Resource Centre, although not on display as they are held in their reserve collections.
 Additionally, they hold black and white photos of the boat on Loch Lomond, and other documentation.
 They can be made available by appointment.

-They advise that there has been quite a lot of interest in this kayak over the years and would be delighted to show enthusiasts the kayak and the hunting equipment brought back by Ken from Illorsuit in 1959.
+They say there has been quite a lot of interest in this kayak over the years and would be delighted to show enthusiasts the kayak and hunting equipment Ken brought back from Illorsuit in 1959.
+Images of the boat, and numerous other notes of background interest about it can be found in an article Ken Taylor wrote in July 2013 on his blog, Kayak Hunting in Illorsuit.

 2003 Nordkapp H20